-Last year when I made a Nebula Jar I really struck a nerve with parents.
+Last year when I made a Galaxy Jar I really struck a nerve with parents.
 They were looking for something fun, easy, creative, but still with the ability to spark some quiet time with their children.
 Now that it’s the turn of the year and the holidays are passing slowly, my kids are just starting to resemble the “former” holiday children they usually are.
 But that doesn’t mean we don’t have our ‘moments’ around here.

 And somehow my 4 year old has decided to give up his naps 80% of the time.
 That means by 6pm we are all drawing straws on who has to spend the next two hours getting him to bedtime.

 Enter calming jars.

 Calming jars a sensory activity that helps children have a moment on the couch to let their mind settle.
 I can’t remember where I originally saw this idea at to be honest.
 Its been around so long at this point that it’s like calming jars always were, but with my son now at an age that he can hold a glass jar without danger, I knew it was time to make one and incorporate it into our evening time.

 For me as a newbie “calming jar” maker, I wasn’t sure the exact recipe that needed to be used.
 So, as a creator, I figured…let’s just wing it.
 And that is what we did.
 The thing about calm down jars is they are meant to be exploratory.
 They get you concentrating on what is going on inside the bottle or bag.
 That means there had to be a “flow” of some sort that wasn’t immediate.
 We settled on corn syrup alone, corn syrup and water mixed, and clear glue, corn syrup and water.